Midtrans/midtrans-go/README.md

 > from Options object on the client, [check the usage detail on how to configure options here](README.md#3-advance-usage)

 #### Alternative, perform Core API Charge with Map type
 Snap client have `...WithMap` function, which is useful if you want to send custom JSON payload that the type/struct is not defined in this module.
-Refer to file `sample.go` in folder [Core API simple sample](example/simple/snap/sample.go).
+Refer to file `sample.go` in folder [Snap API simple sample](example/simple/snap/sample.go).

 ### 2.4 CoreApi
 Available methods for `CoreApi`